Autumn is a mindfuck, a veritable minefield of triggers. I rake through memories of seasons past and can’t unscramble what is true from how I felt.

 Last year, after the shower, I drove my family home and spent the rest of the day agitated, anxious, and insane.

-This weekend, the spectre of those same feelings rose up in my chest when this couple stepped into my perfect day and I found myself wanting to disappear into the bathroom, the kitchen, a disappointing high all over again.
+This weekend, the specter of those same feelings rose up in my chest when this couple stepped into my perfect day and I found myself wanting to disappear into the bathroom, into the kitchen, into another disappointing high.

 When I talk about addiction, I often refer to it as a black hole.
 Sometimes it is sticky, other times it is gaping, always it is in the context of how I scraped my way out.

 But the truth is, when I think about my addiction, there are times when it the memory of it feels more like a safe corner.
 A heavy blanket.
 A womb.
 And while the gravity of the thing is relative, the pull is never stronger than in autumn.
 The world goes gray, the veil between past and present thins, and I forget where I am or why anybody would ever want to leave the place that is warm and close and easy.